iFoxtrot33/frontend-project-lvl1/README.md

 Sample:
 Welcome to the Brain Games!
 May I have your name?
-Bill
+Iurii
-Hello, Bill!
+Hello, Iurii!
 Answer "yes" if the number is even, otherwise answer "no".
 Question: 15
 Your answer: yes

+In case of wrong answer:
+'yes' is wrong answer ;(.
+Correct answer was 'no'.
+Let's try again, Iurii!

+In case of right answer: Correct!
 __________
 Game: brain-calc